ASaragga/FinCalc/README.md

 # Topics at the Intersection of Law & Finance
 ## Areas where financial calculus or similar skills may be useful for solicitors
-**Areas where financial calculus or similar skills may be useful for solicitors**

 - Commercial Law
   - Understanding financial statements: In commercial law, solicitors often deal with company finances, business transactions, and mergers.
 A strong grasp of financial statements (balance sheets, income statements, and cash flows) is crucial.